 Attractions: When wandering around the city, be sure the following spots are on your list: The Glockenspiel (mechanical clock) in Munich’s storybook Marienplatz is the largest in Germany and tells the story of a joust between Bavaria (blue) and Lothingren (red).
 The bells toll at 11am, noon and 5pm (in summer).
 The show lasts 15 minutes and can get very crowded and sunny on a hot summer day.
 If you don’t want to stick around for the end, you can find it on youtube.
 Just outside of Marienplatz, St Peter’s Church has great views of the city and on a clear day, the Alps.
 Climbing the 300 steps to the top may produce a few grumbles but it is worth it for the Instagram shot.
 Bonus points for the first teen to find the creepy Jeweled Skeleton of Saint Mundita inside the church.
 A short walk away is a tiny little Baroque church worth seeking out.
 Built by the Asam brothers, the Asamkirche is unlike any other church your teen has already seen.
 It is a vision in eye candy, packed to the gills with lavish frescoes, gold leaf and outright opulence.
 Note how as you look up (closer to the heavens), the colors get brighter and brighter.
 If your teens are interested in cars, the BMW Welt and the BMW Museum would be a fun afternoon.
 Note: Since it is located very near to the Olympic Park, you can also add this visit to the below mentioned bike tour.
 Finally, don’t miss the Hoffbrauhaus about a 5 minute walk from Marienplatz.
 The most famous beer hall in Germany is a great place to have a meal or a beer and pretzel with teens.
 It’s fun, noisy and raucous, filled with live music and lively people.
 If you want a slightly quieter experience, head upstairs for a table.

 Activities: If you have read my blog before, you know by now I am a big fan of bike rentals in European cities – especially for families.
-Munich might take the cake as the most bike friendly city in Europe!
+Munich might take the cake as the most bike friendly city in Europe – maybe even more so than one of our other favorites – Copenhagen!
 Just about every street has a dedicated bike lane away from car traffic making it super easy to get around.
 Do not miss an opportunity to see some of the further afield sights by renting bikes in one of the many bike rental places throughout the city.
 Find the one closest to your hotel and explore.

 Tours/ Excursions– Generally I try to mix in my own excursions with one or two tours so I can let someone else do the work for a bit.
 During our 10 day stint in Munich we did two excursions with Mikes Bike Tours and both were a hit with my teens.
 The first was The Classic bike tour and my traditional “first day in the city tour.”
 Its a great way to cover a lot of ground with teens so they can figure out where they want to return to during the rest of your trip.
 Generally I thought the tour was great and the guides were really engaging and informative.
 We saw many of the highlights in the city and even stopped for 45 min to experience our first beer garden with a local.
 If you are doing this tour in any season except for summer, I highly recommend it.
 Summer was crowded and, in my opinion, the company allowed too many people on the tour (22-25 people).
 The large group combined with the already crowded city, made it difficult at times.
 I think it would be a much more pleasant experience if we were capped at 15-18 people which would naturally happen during the off season.